N-1 Victory: 2025

-The 2025 edition will take place between September 8 and 23, 2025, with the final at Korakuen Hall.
+The 2025 edition took place between September 8 and 23, 2025, with the final at Korakuen Hall.
 The participants and matches were announced on August 16.
-The field will feature sixteen wrestlers, including Ricky Knight Jr. from Revolution Pro Wrestling (RevPro).
+The field featured sixteen wrestlers, including Ricky Knight Jr. from Revolution Pro Wrestling (RevPro).

 During his first match in the tournament against Naomichi Marufuji, Ozawa would injure his left foot.
 This caused him to withdraw from the tournament and forfeit the rest of his matches.